rajatrathi90/My-Diary/README.md

 it gets updated in the database immediately.
 The web page can switch between login form and signup form.
-This was built as a part of The Complete Web Developer Course 2.0 on Udemy
+This was built as a part of The Complete Web Developer Course 2.0 on Udemy User passwords are also encypted using md5 encryption method